himicos/ai_studio/product_state.md

 **Current High-Level Status:**
 *   The core backend services (data ingestion, processing, storage, API endpoints) for Reddit and Twitter are functional.
-*   Semantic search functionality is operational, leveraging vector embeddings.
+*   Semantic search functionality is operational, leveraging vector embeddings via FAISS.
 *   Knowledge graph data generation endpoints exist.
 *   The frontend application runs and basic interaction (search, viewing data feeds) is possible.
-*   **Key Issue:** The knowledge graph visualization on the frontend has known issues, although some basic rendering/filtering might be partially working.
+*   **Database Unification:** The database setup has been unified to use a single database file (memory/memory.sqlite) with all data properly migrated.
+*   **FAISS Migration:** The migration from SQLite to FAISS for vector storage has been completed, resulting in faster similarity searches.
+*   **Live Semantic Query Highlighting:** Enhanced knowledge graph visualization with semantic search highlighting of nodes based on similarity scores.
+*   **Self-Improvement Loop:** Implemented a framework for the system to monitor its execution and gradually improve itself through automated critiques and refactoring.
 *   **Execution Environment:** AI Models (Summarization, Embeddings) are currently configured to run on the **CPU**.
 Previous efforts involved enabling GPU acceleration (NVIDIA RTX 3060), and scripts exist to facilitate this, but the current operational state is CPU-bound.

 ## 2. Core Features & Status